10 Exciting Examples of 3D Printing in the Automotive Industry in 202128 May 2019

 To create it, BigRep used its large-scale 3D printers and a range of materials including PLA, Pro FLEX (a TPU-based flexible material) and the engineering-grade ProHT filament.
 With the exception of electronics, all of the 15 parts were 3D printed, including the rims, frame, airless tires, seat and a flexible bumper.

-While these and other projects offer an exciting glimpse into the potential of 3D printing for motorcycles, it will be quite some time before we seem them on the road.
+While these and other projects offer an exciting glimpse into the potential of 3D printing for motorcycles, it will be quite some time before them on the road.
 But 3D printing’s ability to create lightweight parts, enhance performance and enable faster and cheaper production makes us excited about its future potential for this application.

 Driving the future of automotive production